Shreyas-S-809/Time-Travel-Trap-/README.md

 1. Why random splits break time-series
 2. Why future data contaminates models
 3. Why evaluation can lie
-4. How to design production-safe ML pipelines
-5. How to deploy ML systems, not just notebooks

 ---

 ## 🏗️ Architecture Overview